 snap list drawio

-Name Version Rev Tracking Publisher Notes drawio 2X.X.X XXX latest/stable jgraphโ -
+Name Version Rev Tracking Publisher Notes drawio 28.2.5 255 latest/stable jgraph** -

-Importantly, the jgraphโ publisher name confirms this is the official package from the Draw.io developers.
+The jgraph** publisher name with the double star confirms this is the official verified package from the Draw.io developers.

 Method 3: Install Draw.io via Flatpak

-Flatpak provides sandboxed applications with automatic updates.
-The Flatpak version runs in an isolated environment with controlled access to your system, which some users prefer for security.
+Flatpak provides sandboxed applications with automatic updates and controlled access to your system.
 Since Ubuntu does not include Flatpak by default, you need to install it first.
 See How to Install Flatpak on Ubuntu if you have not set it up yet.

 Once Flatpak is installed, add Flathub as a remote repository if you have not already: